 How to Choose Your Baby’s Parents

-While the racial and cultural makeup of your baby’s future family can be important when selecting adoptive parents, there are some things that are even more important.
+With such a life-changing decision as choosing the adoptive family for your baby, you want to make sure to do plenty of research before making any decisions.
+While the racial and cultural makeup of your baby’s future family can be important when selecting adoptive parents, some things are just as important.
 Consider:

 We’re able to help you achieve child adoption by Native Americans, but it’s equally important that you feel like your child’s future parents are a good fit.
-Start looking through adoption profiles of all adoptive parents here.
+Start looking through the adoptive profiles of all adoptive parents here.

-How You Can Get to Know the Adoptive Family: Before, During, and After the Adoption
+How You Can Get to Know the Adoptive Family

 Having trouble finding the perfect adoptive family online?
 Don’t be discouraged.
 American Adoptions is currently working with many adoptive families at all stages of the process — and not all of them are currently listed on our website.
 In addition, we work with a nationwide network of other adoption professionals that can help us conduct a wider search for exactly the family you’re looking for.